AI in manufacturing is revolutionizing the way factories around the world make and do things.

 Leveraging the power of AI in manufacturing has proved to be a game changer for companies that use it, since making decisions based on data rather than instinct lets them run faster and smoother according to Katie Rapp editor for NIST’s Manufacturing Extension Partnership.

-Companies are using AI to drastically improve their manufacturing procedures and get more accomplished while reducing waste and cost.
+AI is being used by businesses to substantially improve their manufacturing methods and get more done while decreasing waste and cost.

 Applications of Artificial Intelligence in Manufacturing